tecepeipe/RcloneLab/README.md

 1. Open the IPython Notebook file in Google Colaboratory by clicking [**here**](https://colab.research.google.com/github/Sparoney/RcloneLab/blob/master/RcloneLab.ipynb).

-2. Click "Run cell" (play button) that you want and follow the instruction shown in the output.
+2. Click "Run cell" (play button) that you want and follow the instructions shown in the output.

     <img width="370" src="https://raw.githubusercontent.com/Sparoney/RcloneLab/master/docs/01.png">

-- Each account can have one VM session that lasts for 12 hours before purge itself; you can force the new session by goto **Runtime > Reset all runtimes...** But keep that in mind, you need to stay active in Colab console tab; if you lose the connection to the VM, it'll purge itself within 2 to 3 hours.
+- Each account can have multiple VM sessions that last for 12 hours before they purges themselves - you can create a new session by going to **Runtime > Reset all runtimes...**
+- The Colab tab needs to stay active, otherwise you will lose the connection to the VM, and it'll purge itself after a while due to inactivity.

-## Screenshot
+## Screenshots

 <p align="center">
   <img height="160" src="https://raw.githubusercontent.com/Sparoney/RcloneLab/master/docs/screenshot/rclonelab.png">